Ten years after the Costa Concordia cruise ship sank, where are the vessel and Captain Schettino? | World

-An overturned ship, an irresponsible captain and an accident that caused more than 30 deaths at sea in Italy complete 10 years this Thursday (13).
-The Costa Concordia cruise ship capsized off the coast of Isola del Giglio, in Tuscany, after an unsuccessful maneuver by Captain Francesco Schettino.
+An overturned ship, an irresponsible captain and an accident that caused more than 30 deaths at sea in Italy complete 10 years this Thursday (13). the cruise Concordia Coast fell on the coast of Isola del Giglio, in Tuscany, after an unsuccessful maneuver by Captain Francesco Schettino.

 On January 13, 2012, the Costa Concordia collided with a cluster of rocks and sank.
 The vessel had its hull pierced by stones.